MichaelHaussmann/resolva/README.md

 ## Why not Lucidity ?

-Resolva is a simplified version of the Lucidity, a filesystem templating and management library.
+**resolva** is a simplified version of [Lucidity](https://gitlab.com/4degrees/lucidity), a filesystem templating library.

-Resolva is at the core of [spil](https://github.com/MichaelHaussmann/spil).
+**resolva** is now used at the core of [spil](https://github.com/MichaelHaussmann/spil).
 A large amount of strings and paths need to be resolved at high speed.

 The end goal is to build a rust path template resolver.
-(rust development not started yet).
+Rust development not started yet - contributions are highly welcomed :)

 To prepare this in python, we reduced the Lucidity library to its essence (around 100 lines of code).